just-buildsystem/justbuild/share/man/just-import-git.1.md

 NAME
 ====

-just-import-git - import one git repository to a multi-repository configuration
+just-import-git - import one Git repository to a multi-repository configuration

 SYNOPSIS